skysqlinc/skysql-docs/docs/Backup and Restore/Restore From Your Own Bucket.md

 - BACKUP_METHOD : the backup method used to create the backup file.
   <br>Available options: ``mariabackup`` , ``mysqldump`` </br>
 - GCP_SERVICE_ACCOUNT_BASE64/AWS_ACCOUNT_ACCESS_KEY_BASE64 : Your base64 encoded GCP service account or AWS account access key.

+  Information on how to create a GCP service account <a href="https://cloud.google.com/iam/docs/keys-create-delete">here</a>
+  Storage Admin role is required for the service account attemping the restore.

   Sample GCP service account key and command to encode it: